hazrmard/genetic-path-planning/README.md

 Given an unordered list of stopping points, a cost function, and a floor plan, an optimal list of stops is calculated using genetic search.

 This repository provides two endpoints: A GUI application, and a function.
+THe application can be downloaded and installed from the [Releases Page](https://github.com/hazrmard/genetic-path-planning/releases).

 ![](./static/App_Screenshot.png)